A protein calculator is essential for everybody seeking to know the exact amount of protein they need to eat daily.

 People who are on the more active side of the spectrum or simply wish to build more muscle should consume more protein.

-Furthermore, some sources suggest consuming up to 2g/kg for those who are even more active.
+If you're wondering how much protein to gain muscle? some sources suggest consuming up to 2g/kg for those who are even more active.
 However, to this date, the amount of protein a person should consume is not an exact science.

 The best option is to consult with a specialist, dietician, doctor, personal trainer, or similar.